kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ![Sample spreadsheet](pics/enhancement-tracking.png)

-On the "Feature Stats" tab, a table was created to track the Doc Stats and then based on their category, in the other tab, assign a status "Green / Yellow /Red."
+On the "Enhancement Stats" tab, a table was created to track the Doc Stats and then based on their category, in the other tab, assign a status "Green / Yellow / Red."

 This is very helpful for weekly reports and managing deadlines

+#### Reach out to Enhancement Owners

+##### Before the Open placeholder PR Deadline
+After the Enhancement Freeze, reach out to all tracked enhancements to see if new docs or modification to existing docs are required, e.g:

+> Hello < tag enhancement owner(s) > :wave:, < future-release > Docs < Shadow/Lead > here.
+>
+> Does this enhancement work planned for < future-release > require any new docs or modification to existing docs?
+>
+> If so, please follows the steps [here](https://kubernetes.io/docs/contribute/new-content/new-features/#open-a-placeholder-pr)
+> to open a PR against `k/website` repo.
+This PR can be just a placeholder at this time and must be created before < docs placeholder deadline >
+>
+> Also, take a look at [Documenting for a release](https://kubernetes.io/docs/contribute/new-content/new-features/#for-developers-or-other-sig-members)
+> to get yourself familiarize with docs requirement for the release.
+>
+> Thank you!

+##### Before the PRs Ready for Review Deadline
+After the open placeholder PR deadline, reach out to all open/tracked doc PRs to remind the PR owners to get their doc ready to be reviewed, e.g:

+> Hello < tag doc owner(s) > :wave: please take a look at [Documenting for a release - PR Ready for Review](https://kubernetes.io/docs/contribute/new-content/new-features/#pr-ready-for-review)
+> to get your PR ready for review before < PR ready for review deadline >.
+Thank you!

+##### Before the PRs Ready to Merge Deadline
+After the PR ready for review deadline, reach out to all open/tracked doc PRs to remind the PR owners to get docs review and if needed, technical review, e.g:

+> Hello < tag doc owner(s) > :wave:, a friendly reminder that this PR needs both tech and doc review by < docs complete deadline >
+> to get this into the release.
+Please reach out to required SIGs to get their review.
+Thank you!

 #### Reach out to release notes team